 City codes do not allow construction within a floodway.
 Construction within a floodplain is allowed if structures are raised one foot above the 100-year flood level and all weather access.
-In addition, a hydrology study, completed by a qualified civil or hydrological engineer is required for above moderate income housing sites.
+In addition, a hydrology study, completed by a qualified civil or hydrological engineer is required for housing sites.
 The study must show that there will be no changes to the downstream or upstream 100-year floodplain with the new construction.
-During the environmental review of any future housing project for above moderate income housing sites, the development will be reviewed to ensure compliance with City and Federal standards for flood protection.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for development within a floodplain.
-The City requires a Floodplain Development Permit (ministerial) for any development within a floodplain that ensures compliance with all City floodplain regulations.
-Adherence to applicable City, State and/or Federal regulations will be applied at that time and will reduce the potential impacts to below a level of significance.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+During the environmental review of any future housing project for housing sites, the development will be reviewed to ensure compliance with city and federal standards for flood protection.
+New projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with General Plan policies and PMC requirements for development within a floodplain.
+The City requires a Floodplain Development Permit (ministerial) for any development within a floodplain that ensures compliance with all city floodplain regulations.
+Adherence to applicable city, state and/or federal regulations will be applied at that time and will reduce the potential impacts to below a level of significance.
 No mitigation is required.

 The City is not located adjacent to coastal waters so no impact related to tsunamis would occur.
-The design, construction, placement and maintenance of any water retention, detention facilities would adhere to applicable City building code standards and/or previously referenced flood/erosion control requirements.
+The design, construction, placement and maintenance of any water retention, detention facilities would adhere to applicable city building code standards and/or previously referenced flood/erosion control requirements.
 Therefore, potential impacts associated with seiche or mudflows would be reduced to a less than significant level.
 No mitigation is required.

+See response X.a. above.

-See response X.a. above
+See response X.a. above.

-c.i) See response X.a. above
+c.i) See response X.a. above.

-c.ii) See response X.a. above
+c.ii) See response X.a. above.

-c.iii-iv) See response X.a. above
+c.iii-iv) See response X.a. above.

-See response X.a. above
+See response X.a. above.

-See response X.a. above
+See response X.a. above.

 LAND USE AND PLANNING: